Watchmaker Glossary

 Digital screen

-Screen on which the time is indicated in figures: 07 16 42
+Screen on which the time is indicated in numbers: 07 16 42

-Nut which, mounted under the lens of a pendulum, allows this component to be raised or lowered to adjust the period of the pendulum.
+Nut which, mounted under the lens of a pendulum, allows this organ to be raised or lowered to adjust the period of the pendulum.

-Art of painting a decorative pattern on the back of a clock sleeve glass panel.
+The art of painting a decorative pattern on the back of a clock casing glass panel.

 Elinvar